arush-gupta/arush-gupta.github.io/_posts/2025-02-25-job-market.md

 title: Struggling in the Job Market
 date: 2025-02-25 16:40:16
 description: The Over-Reliance on Robotic Competence
-tags: formatting citation
+tags: labour market
-categories: sample-posts
+categories: economics
 citation: true
 ---